oracle/terraform-provider-oci/website/docs/r/bds_bds_instance_node_replace_configuration.html.markdown

 * `bds_instance_id` - The OCID of the bdsInstance which is the parent resource id.
 * `display_name` - A user-friendly name.
 Only ASCII alphanumeric characters with no spaces allowed.
 The name does not have to be unique, and it may be changed.
 Avoid entering confidential information.
 * `duration_in_minutes` - This value is the minimum period of time to wait for metric emission before triggering node replacement.
 The value is in minutes.
-* `id` - The unique identifier for the NodeReplaceConfiguration.
+* `id` - The id of the NodeReplaceConfiguration defined under BDS resources, not OCID.
 * `level_type_details` - Details of the type of level used to trigger the creation of a new node backup configuration or node replacement configuration.
 	* `level_type` - Type of level used to trigger the creation of a new node backup configuration or node replacement configuration.
 Accepted values are NODE_LEVEL and NODE_TYPE_LEVEL.
 	* `node_host_name` - Host name of the node to create backup configuration.
 	* `node_type` - Type of the node or nodes of the node backup configuration or node replacement configuration which are going to be created.
 * `metric_type` - Type of compute instance health metric to use for node replacement
+* `secret_id` - The secretId for the clusterAdminPassword.
 * `state` - The state of the NodeReplaceConfiguration.
 * `time_created` - The time the NodeReplaceConfiguration was created, shown as an RFC 3339 formatted datetime string.
 * `time_updated` - The time the NodeReplaceConfiguration was updated, shown as an RFC 3339 formatted datetime string.